SF Bay Area · SoMa to Palo Alto · USD billing

 San Francisco in 2026, the tech capital of the world

-The San Francisco Bay Area, SF city, the Peninsula down to Palo Alto and Mountain View, plus Oakland and the East Bay, produces roughly $720 billion in annual GDP and concentrates the densest venture-backed tech cluster on earth.
-More Series-A+ SaaS companies headquarter here than in the next five US metros combined.
-OpenAI, Anthropic, and virtually every scaled AI company in the US have their HQ inside a 40-mile radius.
+The San Francisco Bay Area, SF city, the Peninsula down to Palo Alto and Mountain View, plus Oakland and the East Bay, anchors a very large regional economy and one of the most concentrated venture-backed tech clusters in the world.
+Many Series-A+ SaaS companies are headquartered here, and OpenAI, Anthropic, and other leading AI companies have HQs in the region.

-Bay Area B2B buyers conduct the most sophisticated search behavior on earth.
-Multi-session, multi-device, long comparison cycles, heavy weight on integration and technical depth.
-Surface-level content ranks but doesn't convert.
-Our work here is disproportionately focused on bottom-of-funnel, integration pages, comparison pages, technical documentation-adjacent content, and long-tail buyer-stage queries that generate qualified demos at CAC levels paid search cannot match.
+Bay Area B2B buyers tend to run sophisticated, multi-session, multi-device search behaviour, with long comparison cycles and heavy weight on integration and technical depth.
+Surface-level content ranks but does not always convert.
+Our work here is disproportionately focused on bottom-of-funnel, integration pages, comparison pages, technical documentation-adjacent content, and long-tail buyer-stage queries.

 Four geographic sub-markets with different SEO dynamics